Cataract & Anterior Segment Surgeon, Board-Certified Ophthalmic Surgeon

 “It’s kind of odd that I went to Medical School to become a research scientist,” recalls Dr. Graham.
 “But, I decided that I liked people more than I liked beakers.
 I sort of let that dream go and fell in love with the idea of being an ophthalmologist and help people improve the quality of life.”

-Dr. Graham’s lasting relationships with his patients makes coming to work a breeze every day.
+Dr. Graham’s lasting relationships with his patients make coming to work a breeze every day.

 Dr. Graham is a General Ophthalmologist specializing in Cataract Microsurgery, Anterior Segment Diseases and Surgery, and Glaucoma Laser Surgery.
 His initial interest in research has resurfaced as he is now involved in clinical research in developing new intraocular lens technology, as well as trials of new medications for cataract surgery, dry eyes, and glaucoma.